 - a.
 PPP.
 Program managers will employ system security engineering practices and prepare a PPP to guide their efforts and the actions of others to manage the risks to critical program information and mission-critical functions and components associated with the program.
 The PPP will be submitted for MDA approval at each milestone review, beginning with Milestone A. For programs with the Defense Acquisition Executive as the MDA, PPPs will be submitted to the DASD(SE) not less than 45 calendar days prior to the relevant review.
 For Milestone B, the DoD Component-approved draft PPP will be provided to the DASD(SE) 45 days prior to the Development RFP Release Decision Point.
 Program managers should include the PPP in RFPs, and prepare updates to the PPP after any contract award to reflect the contractor's approved technical approach and the details or necessary changes that were not available or appropriate prior to contract award. - b.
 Countermeasures.
 Program managers will describe in their PPP the program's critical program information and mission-critical functions and components; the threats to and vulnerabilities of these items; the plan to apply countermeasures to mitigate associated risks; and planning for exportability and potential foreign involvement.
 Countermeasures should include anti-tamper, exportability features, security (including cybersecurity, operations security, information security, personnel security, and physical security), secure system design, supply chain risk management, software assurance, anti-counterfeit practices, procurement strategies, and other mitigations in accordance with DoD Instruction 5200.39 (Reference (ai)), DoD Instruction 5200.44 (Reference (aj)), and DoD Instruction 8500.01 (Reference (x)).
 Program managers will submit the program's Cybersecurity Strategy as part of every PPP.
 Countermeasures should mitigate or remediate vulnerabilities throughout the product life cycle, including design, development, developmental and operational testing, operations, sustainment, and disposal.
-Program managers will incorporate automated software vulnerability analysis tools throughout the life cycle and ensure remediation of software vulnerabilities is addressed in PPPs, test plans, and contract requirements (as required by section 933 of P.L.
+Program managers will incorporate automated software vulnerability analysis tools throughout the life cycle and ensure remediation of software vulnerabilities is addressed in PPPs, test plans, and contract requirements Program Managers will implement the use of automated software vulnerability detection and analysis tools and ensure risk-based remediation of software vulnerabilities is addressed in PPPs, included in contract requirements, and verified through continued use of such tools and testing (as required by section 933 of P.L.
 112-239, Reference (1)). - 14.
-OPEN SYSTEMS ARCHITECTURES.
-Program managers are responsible for applying open systems approaches in product designs where feasible and cost-effective.
+MODULAR OPEN SYSTEMS ARCHITECTURES APPROACH.
+Program managers are responsible for applying open systems approaches in product designs where feasible and costeffective.
 Open systems and modular architectures provide valuable mechanisms for continuing competition and incremental upgrades, and to facilitate reuse across the joint force.
-Program management will use open systems architecture design principles to support an open business model (see paragraph 6a(4) in Enclosure 2 of this instruction).
+Program management will use open systems architecture design principles to support an open business model (see paragraph 6a(4 5) in Enclosure 2 of this instruction) Program Managers, with support from the Lead Systems Engineer, are responsible for applying modular approaches in product designs where feasible and cost-effective.
+They are also responsible for acquiring data and IP that are both appropriate (10 U.S.C.
+2320 (Reference (h)) and essential to achieving the expected benefits (see paragraphs 6a(4) and 6a(5) in Enclosure 2 of this instruction for additional information on MOSA and IP).
+Modular designs coupled with an appropriately open business model provide a valuable mechanism for continuing competition and incremental upgrades, and to facilitate reuse across the joint force.